davistdaniel/EPRpy/README.md

 ## Installation

-Clone or download this repositiory and then navigate the folder where setup.py file is present.
+Clone or download this repository and then navigate the folder where setup.py file is present.
 Then, type in a terminal :

 `python -m pip install .`

+## Doumentation

+Coming soon.

 ## Features

 * Read and export EPR data.
 * Basic processing capabilities such as interactive baseline correction, integration etc.
 * Generate quick plots of 1D and 2D datasets, compare different datasets.

+## Upcoming
+* Automated workflows for specific EPR experiments

 ## Limitations
 * Supports reading of files only in Bruker BES3T format v.1.2 and upto 2D datasets.